lfd-hydrants/lfd-hydrants/README.md

 ## Build history

+### Real Excel files instead of CSV, plus missing filter descriptions on PDFs (this session) — no new SQL, 1 new CDN library

+- **Every "CSV" export is now a real `.xlsx` file**, using SheetJS (new CDN dependency).
+This was a genuine format limitation, not something fixable within CSV: a `.csv` is plain text with no way to carry column widths or structure, so no amount of formatting inside the file could make Excel display it "properly" — Excel was always going to render it as an unstyled wall of text.
+A real spreadsheet file solves this at the format level: correct column widths sized to content, a merged/spanning title block, and — as a side benefit — the whole UTF-8/BOM encoding problem from earlier this session disappears entirely, since `.xlsx` isn't a text format Excel has to guess the encoding of.
+  - Note: the free/community version of SheetJS used here doesn't support cell-level styling (bold text, colored fills) — that requires a paid tier.
+What's included is genuinely real formatting (structure, column widths, spanning title rows), just not colored/ bold text on top of it.
+  - Applies to all four: Campaign Export, Condition Report, Master List Snapshot, and Full Backup.
+Buttons relabeled "Export/Generate Excel" to match.
+- **Fixed two PDFs that were missing the filter-description block** added to CSVs earlier this session — Condition Report and Master List Snapshot PDFs now also show which companies/conditions/lists are actually represented in that export, matching their Excel counterparts.

 ### CSV formatting fixes + a real bug in Campaign export (this session) — no new SQL

 - **Fixed a real bug in Campaign CSV/PDF export**: it was requesting a